arjunkoppineni/AWS_CapStone_Final_Project/README.md

 | IAM        | Roles for EKS, EC2, CloudWatch, CodeBuild                     |

 ### 🛠 Deployment Steps

-Create a Stack in CloudFormation and use the yaml file where resources are Specifed.
+Create a Stack in CloudFormation and use the yaml file where resources are specified.

-                (or)
+**OR**

 Create Infrastructure using CloudFormation and CodePipeline.
-Create a Git Repo and Place the Yaml file in that repo.
-Next Create a pipeline and select Source as Github and select Deploy stage (CF).
-Deploy to Cloudformation.
+Create a Git Repo and place the YAML file in that repo.
+Then create a pipeline and select Source as GitHub and Deploy stage (CF).
+Deploy to CloudFormation.
 It will create a stack.

 ---